mroptimism/mroptimism/README.md

 - 📚 Python (currently completing **Harvard CS50P**)
 - 🧪 Building machine learning models and MVP prototypes

-I’m especially interested in using AI for public safety, robotics, and predictive modeling — and I’m currently working on projects aligned with that vision.

-> 🎯 **Long-term goal**: Launch a mission-driven startup using AI and geofencing tech to help prevent active shooter threats in schools and public spaces.
+> 🎯 **Long-term goal**: Launch a startup using an AI powered Automated Cybersecurity Hub

 📂 Repositories here will include:
 - Python-based ML projects
 - Data cleaning + visualization workflows
-- Concept MVPs for AI-enabled public safety tools
+- Concept MVPs for AI-enabled tools

-Let’s connect if you’re working at the intersection of **AI, defense innovation, data strategy, or public sector tech** — or if you're building meaningful solutions that protect lives and elevate human decision-making.
+Let’s connect if you’re working at the intersection of **AI, defense engineering, data strategy, or data science** — or if you're building meaningful solutions that elevate human decision-making.